Don't Let It Go to Your Head (Jean Carn song)

 "Don't Let It Go to Your Head" is a song by American singer Jean Carn.
 It has spawned multiple cover versions.

 Brand New Heavies version

-British band Brand New Heavies had a UK #24 hit with their cover of the song in 1992.
+English band the Brand New Heavies released their cover of "Don't Let It Go to Your Head" in 1992 as the fifth and last single from their first album, The Brand New Heavies (1990).
+It peaked at number 24 on the UK Singles Chart, as well as numbers one and 16 on the UK Dance Singles chart and the UK Club Chart.

 Charts

-Brand Nubian version
+Brand Nubian sample

-Brand Nubian released it as the second single from their album Foundation.
-This version charted at #3 on the Hot Rap Singles chart, #24 on the Hot R&B/Hip-Hop Singles & Tracks chart, and crossed over to the Billboard Hot 100, peaking at #54.
+Brand Nubian sampled it for their second single, also titled "Don't Let It Go to Your Head", from their album Foundation.
+This version charted at number 3 on the Hot Rap Singles chart, number 24 on the Hot R&B/Hip-Hop Singles & Tracks chart, and crossed over to the Billboard Hot 100, peaking at number 54.

 Other covers

 The 1979 Black Harmony version was featured as part of the Grand Theft Auto: San Andreas soundtrack.